On a conjecture for $\ell$-torsion in class groups of number fields: from the perspective of moments: Known results toward Conjecture , and relation to GRH

 \section{Known results toward Conjecture \ref{conj_class}, and relation to GRH}

 We have focused thus far on heuristics to support Conjecture \ref{conj_class}.
-To conclude, we provide an overview of recent progress toward the conjecture, focusing in particular on a relationship to the Generalized Riemann Hypothesis.
+To conclude, we provide an overview of recent progress toward the conjecture, focusing first on results that hold for \emph{all} fields of a given degree.
+Then we focus on a relationship to the Generalized Riemann Hypothesis.
 We will use the notation $\Cbf_{n,\ell}(\Del)$ defined in Property \ref{property_C}.